 How much does it cost?

-Racing is a separate fee and is either $40/race or you can purchase a bundle pack of all races for a discount.
+Racing is a separate fee, if you choose to participate.
+It’s either $45/race, or you can purchase a bundle pack of all races for a discount.
+Again, scholarships are available!

 Do I have to race?